Plantar fasciitis is a condition that causes pain around your heel and arch of your foot.

 - the pain has not improved after treating it yourself for 2 weeks

-- you have any tingling or loss of feeling in your foot
+- you have tingling or any loss of feeling in your foot

 - you have diabetes - foot problems can be more serious if you have diabetes